-John E. D. Larkin was named a “Rising Star” by SuperLawyers Magazine and a “Top Lawyer” by Main Line Today in 2014-through-2017.
+John E. D. Larkin was named a “Rising Star” by SuperLawyers Magazine and a “Top Lawyer” by Main Line Today in 2014-2018.
 He previously received the James J. Mandarino Award for Excellence in Trial Advocacy.

 Jack’s published works have appeared in law journals at the Georgetown University School of Law, Vanderbilt Law School, the University of Florida Law School, and the American Journal of Trial Advocacy, as well as in the Pennsylvania Bar Association’s Bar Quarterly and At Issue publications.